Scythecode/Scythecode/README.md

-### 👋 Hi, I’m Scythe
+### Scythe codes things in her free time, what did you expect?

-Currently I'm learning Python, and I have a repo of projects I'm building while learning it!
-Go check it out :3
+seriously though, I do write code sometimes, check it out!

 <!---
 Scythecode/Scythecode is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.